 To facilitate communication between traders and the community, we pivoted from a private portal to a public display.
 This display would serve as a digital notice board where traders could post shout-outs, share events, and read news sourced from local media.
 To increase reach, events and shoutouts would push to BV's social media channels.
 We named the design Brixboard.

-To ensure traders of all levels of tech access and tech literacy could post to the board, we came up with three modalities: SMS chatbot (for those without access to internet), email, and social media hashtag.
+To ensure traders of all levels of tech access and tech literacy could post to the board, we came up with three modalities: SMS chatbot (for those without access to internet), email, and social media.

-A team member and I created a user flow for the SMS chatbot that covered posting/editing/deleting an event or shoutout.
-Once we had a draft, we ran through the interactions to find and fix problem areas.
-Finally we exported the results as a diagram.
+A team member and I created a user flow for the SMS chatbot that covered posting/editing/deleting an event or shoutout and exported the results as a diagram.

-Since trader’s busy schedules prevented them from participating in our user testing, we relied on a linguistically and culturally diverse convenience sample (10 students from an international student accommodation).
+Since trader’s busy schedules prevented them from participating in user testing, we relied on a linguistically and culturally diverse convenience sample (10 students from an international student hall).
 We used the Wizard of Oz technique combined with think aloud to test our user flow.

 Most users found the chatbot straightforward and east to use.
 However, testing did reveal that some messages, such as "When is your event?", did not make the desired response format clear.
 We fixed this by adding further instructions (eg. reply in DD/MM/YY format).

-To present this idea to a panel of professors, we created a video.
-I was in charge of planning storyboarding, directing, and producing the final video.
-The purpose of the video was to (1) frame the problem, (2) introduce Brixboard, and (3) present a video prototype.
+We created a video to present our idea to a panel of professors.
+I was in charge of storyboarding, directing, and producing the video.
+The purpose of the video was to (1) frame the problem, (2) introduce our idea, and (3) show the idea in action.